 - Certificate Authority configuration.
 As part of the overall decisions you have to make about your peers (how many, how many on each channel, and so on) and about your ordering service (how many nodes, who will own them), you also have to decide on how the CAs for your organization will be deployed.
 Production networks should be using Transport Layer Security (TLS), which will require setting up a TLS CA and using it to generate TLS certificates.
 This TLS CA will need to be deployed before your enrollment CA. We'll discuss this more in Step three: Set up your CAs. - Use Organizational Units or not?
-Some organizations might find it necessary to establish Organizational Units to create a separation between certain identities and MSPs created by a single CA (for example, a manufacturer might want one organizational unit for its shipping department and another for its quality control department).
-Note that this is separate from the concept of the "Node OU", in which identities can have roles coded into them (for example, "admin" or "peer"). - Database type.
+Some organizations might find it necessary to establish Organizational Units to create a separation between certain identities and MSPs created by a single CA. - Database type.
 Some channels in a network might require all data to be modeled in a way CouchDB as the State Database can understand, while other networks, prioritizing speed, might decide that all peers will use LevelDB.
-Note that channels should not have peers that use both CouchDB and LevelDB on them, as CouchDB imposes some data restrictions on keys and values.
-Keys and values that are valid in LevelDB may not be valid in CouchDB. - Channels and private data.
+Note that channels should not have peers that use both CouchDB and LevelDB on them, as the two database types model data slightly differently. - Channels and private data.
 Some networks might decide that Channels are the best way to ensure privacy and isolation for certain transactions.
-Others might decide that fewer channels, supplemented where necessary with Private data collections, better serves their privacy needs. - Container orchestration.
-Different users might also make different decisions about their container orchestration, creating separate containers for their peer process, logging, CouchDB, gRPC communications, and chaincode, while other users might decide to combine some of these processes. - Chaincode deployment method.
-Users have the option to deploy their chaincode using either the built in build and run support, a customized build and run using the External Builders and Launchers, or using an Chaincode as an external service. - Using firewalls.
+Others might decide that a single channel, along with Private data, better serves their need for privacy. - Container orchestration.
+Different users might also make different decisions about their container orchestration, creating separate containers for their peer process, logging for the peer, CouchDB, gRPC communications, and chaincode, while other users might decide to combine some of these processes. - Chaincode deployment method.
+Users now have the option to deploy their chaincode using either the built in build and run support, a customized build and run using the External Builders and Launchers, or using an Chaincode as an external service. - Using firewalls.
 In a production deployment, components belonging to one organization might need access to components from other organizations, necessitating the use of firewalls and advanced networking configuration.
 For example, applications using the Fabric SDK require access to all endorsing peers from all organizations and the ordering services for all channels.
 Similarly, peers need access to the ordering service on the channels that they are receiving new blocks from.